 - Makes a difference in our communities with their philanthropic activities, which may include: financial contributions, volunteering, and giving of their time, resources or skills.

 Any person(s) residing or working within Wayne County may recommend deserving nominees.
-Check back for the 2014 deadline.

 See the Friend of Philanthropy Award Guidelines and Nomination Form for more information.
 For additional questions, contact Lacie Neal at 330-262-3877.